AquaHarmonia-AQoS/aq-os/docs/DOC-24_DAILY_LOG.md

 Nothing in this document is authoritative.

+Clarification:
+This document is a permanent container, not persistent content.
+The container persists.
+The contents decay.

 The Daily Log is a working surface, not a record of truth.

 3. What Belongs Here